denevell/Natch-JerseyMVC/README.md

 Todo
 -----
-* When no next page, next item goes to current
+* When no prev page, prev item goes to current in posts
-* When no prev page, prev item goes to current
+* Should see number of paginationed posts on new threads

-* Should see number of paginationed posts on new posts
+* Should see number of paginationed posts on new posts.
-* Test what happens on 0 start and limit
+* Test what happens on 0 start and limit -- null thing.
 * Keep old add thread data or don't allow when not logged in

 Backlog